Pandavar Bhoomi: Plot

-Dhanasekar returns to his native village along with his family after twelve years of city life.
+Rajkiran returns to his native village along with his family after twelve years of city life.
 All the villagers feel happy over welcoming him back to the village.
-Dhanasekar decides to build a new bungalow adjacent to his ancestral home in the village and plans to live there.
-He approaches Tamizharasan aka Tamizh, an architect to design his new home.
-Tamizh's father is also an architect who is famous for traditional architectural designs.
+Rajkiran decides to build a new bungalow adjacent to his ancestral home in the village and plans to live there.
+He approaches Tamizharasan aka Tamizh (Arun Vijay), an architect to design his new home.
+Arun Vijay's father is also an architect who is famous for traditional architectural designs.

-Dhanasekar and his family temporarily stay in his neighbour's house until the construction of the new house is completed.
-Tamizh also stays in a tent near the construction site managing the construction activities.
-Vinu Chakravarthy lives in the same village and he hates Dhanasekar and his family.
+Rajkiran and his family temporarily stay in his neighbour's house until the construction of the new house is completed.
+Arun Vijay also stays in a tent near the construction site managing the construction activities.
+Vinu Chakravarthy lives in the same village and he hates Rajkiran and his family.
 He wants them to be killed and sends his son Mukesh Tiwari to work with the construction workers so that he can get them killed someday.

-Jeeva is Dhanasekar's niece and she befriends Tamizh.
-Tamizh also likes Jeeva and slowly, friendship transforms into love for Tamizh.
-When Tamizh proposes his love to Jeeva, she leaves the place without replying which makes Tamizh understand that she does not have any feelings for him.
+Jeeva is Rajkiran's niece and she befriends Arun Vijay.
+Arun Vijay also likes Jeeva and slowly, friendship transforms into love for Arun Vijay.
+When Arun Vijay proposes his love to Jeeva, she leaves the place without replying which makes Arun Vijay understand that she does not have any feelings for him.

-One day, a family comes to Dhanasekar's house expressing interest to get Jeeva married to their son.
-But Dhanasekar informs them that Jeeva will be married to his brother Ranjith who is in jail for 12 years.
-Tamizh gets shocked knowing about this and he is angered because the family plans to sacrifice Jeeva by having her marry someone who has been jailed for years.
-Dhanasekar learns of the love between Jeeva and Tamizh.
-He calls Tamizh and tells him about his family's past.
+One day, a family comes to Rajkiran's house expressing interest to get Jeeva married to their son.
+But Rajkiran informs them that Jeeva will be married to his brother Ranjith who is in jail for 12 years.
+Arun Vijay gets shocked knowing about this and he is angered because the family plans to sacrifice Jeeva by having her marry someone who has been jailed for years.
+Rajkiran learns of the love between Jeeva and Arun Vijay.
+He calls Arun Vijay and tells him about his family's past.